Generally, financial advisors are paid either by charging fees or earning commissions.

 - Commission-Only - Advisors earn their income by selling financial products such as insurance or mutual funds, or may also earn a fee for trades that they execute.

-Fee-Only Advisors earn their income by charging fees.
+- Fee-Only Advisors - Earn income by charging fees.
 Some common methods include an hourly rate, an annual or retainer fee or as a percentage of investments under management.

-Expense Ratio: The expense ratio is the percentage of the total fund assets that is used to cover expenses.
+- Management Expense Ratio (MER) - The expense ratio is the percentage of the total fund assets that are used to cover expenses.
 These include management fees, which are paid to the fund manager, and operating expenses.

-12b-1 Fees: These are additional marketing and distribution fees that are charged to you by a fund.
+- 12b-1 Fees - These are additional marketing and distribution fees that are charged to you by a fund.
 These are included in the calculation of expense ratio and sometimes called a “hidden load.”
 Often, a portion of these fees is used to compensate financial advisors, so your funds may be helping to pay an advisor to market.
-Does this make sense??
+Does this make sense to you!?
+Us neither.